 Science shows us that running can reduce pain.
-This is good news for cancer survivors, as cancer treatments can increase pain.
+This is good news for breast cancer survivors, as hormonal treatments can increase pain.

 My type of breast cancer grows in the presence of female hormones, estrogen and progesterone.
 So, my doctors put me on medications to stop my cancer from responding to these hormones.
-These medications are preventing my cancer from coming back, and I will be on them for 10 years.
+These medications, which are aromatase inhibitors, are preventing my cancer from coming back, and I will be on them for 10 years.
 But these treatments cause pain in my bones and joints.
 The pain was a constant deep ache and was giving me a lot of grief, until I started running.

 “Pain is inevitable.
 Suffering is optional.” – Haruki Murakami –

 Aerobic Exercise Rate Reduces Pain in Cancer Survivors